 To date, we have used primarily equity financings, and to a lesser extent, licensing income, interest income and the cash received from our merger with Cell Genesys, to fund our ongoing business operations and short-term liquidity needs, and we expect to continue this practice for the foreseeable future.
-As of March 31, 2010, we had \$41.2 million of cash and cash equivalents.
-In March 2010, we completed a registered direct offering of approximately 10.4 million shares of our common stock and warrants to purchase an aggregate of approximately 5.2 million shares of our common stock at a purchase price of \$1.73 per share.
-The offering resulted in net proceeds of approximately \$17.5 million, after deduction of placement agent fees and offering expenses.
+As of June 30, 2010, we had \$46.4 million of cash and cash equivalents.
+As described previously, during the first six months of 2010 we raised approximately \$31.6 million, net of offering expenses, through the sale of common stock and warrants.

-We expect our cash and cash equivalents balance to decrease as we continue to use cash to fund our operations, including in particular our LibiGel clinical study program.
+We expect our cash and cash equivalents balance to decrease as we continue to use cash to fund our operations, including in particular our LibiGel Phase III clinical development program.
 Our future capital requirements will depend upon numerous factors, including:

-- the progress, timing, cost and results of our preclinical and clinical development programs, including in particular our Phase III clinical study program for LibiGel, and our other product development efforts; - · subject recruitment and enrollment in our current and future clinical studies, including in particular our Phase III clinical study program for LibiGel: - · our ability to license LibiGel or our other products for development and commercialization; - the cost, timing and outcome of regulatory reviews of our products; - the rate of technological advances; - · the commercial success of our products;
+- the progress, timing, cost and results of our preclinical and clinical development programs, including in particular our LibiGel Phase III clinical development; - · subject recruitment and enrollment in our current and future clinical studies, including in particular our Phase III clinical development program for LibiGel, and the amount of our clinical recruitment expenditures intended to encourage enrollment in such studies; - · our ability to license LibiGel or our other products for development and commercialization; - the cost, timing and outcome of regulatory reviews of our products;

-- · our general and administrative expenses; and - the success, progress, timing and costs of our business development efforts to implement business collaborations, licenses and other business combinations or transactions, and our efforts to continue to evaluate various strategic alternatives available with respect to our products and our company.
+- the rate of technological advances; - the commercial success of our products; - · our general and administrative expenses; and - the success, progress, timing and costs of our business development efforts to implement business collaborations, licenses and other business combinations or transactions, and our efforts to continue to evaluate various strategic alternatives available with respect to our products and our company.

-If and when our other products for which we have not entered into marketing relationships receive FDA approval, we may begin to incur other expenses, including sales and marketing and other expenses if we choose to market the products ourselves.
-We currently do not have sufficient resources to establish our own sales and marketing function or complete the commercialization of any of our products that are not licensed to others for development and marketing.
-We expect the ongoing Phase III clinical study program of LibiGel to continue to require significant resources.
+If and when our products for which we have not entered into marketing relationships receive FDA approval, we may begin to incur other expenses, including sales and marketing and other expenses if we choose to market the products ourselves.
+We currently do not have sufficient resources to obtain regulatory approval of LibiGel or any of our other products, to establish our own sales and marketing function or complete the commercialization of any of our products that are not licensed to others for development and marketing.
+We expect the ongoing LibiGel Phase III clinical development program to continue to require significant resources.

-We expect that our current cash resources will provide us sufficient capital to maintain our projected business operations through at least the next 12 months, including continued Phase III clinical development of LibiGel.
+We expect that our current cash resources will provide us sufficient capital to maintain our projected business operations through at least the next 12 months, including continued LibiGel Phase III clinical development.
 Although we believe we have sufficient cash resources for the next 12 months, our estimate may prove incorrect or we, nonetheless, may choose to raise additional financing earlier.
+Under the terms of the securities purchase agreements we entered into in connection with our June 2010 registered direct offering, we agreed not to issue, enter into any agreement to issue or announce the issuance or proposed issuance of any shares of our common stock or common stock equivalents, including, without limitation, any drawdowns on the our committed equity financing facility described below, through September 20, 2010, except certain specified exempt issuances, and unless we obtain the consent of investors holding at least 67 percent of the shares purchased in that offering.